Code enforcement officers say they’re not cops and shouldn’t go after pot growers

 Complaints about people growing marijuana go to the county’s code enforcement department, which then sends a notice that an officer will be inspecting the property in five days.

-In the past four years, code enforcement cases involving marijuana have more than doubled, from 140 in 2013 to 471 in 2016, according to data from the department.
+In the past four years, code enforcement cases involving marijuana have more than tripled, from 140 in 2013 to 471 in 2016, according to data from the department.

 Sutherland and her colleague Ricardo Garcia told the board that some of the county’s code enforcement officers feel very unsafe doing work that would bring them into frequent contact with people growing or manufacturing drugs on a large scale.

 “At this point, we’re inspecting full-on grow operations,” Sutherland said.
 “Grow operations that are being operated by gangs, by the cartel.
-This is criminal operations and we have code-enforcement officers out there enforcing on these people.”
+These are criminal operations and we have code-enforcement officers out there enforcing on these people.”

 “If a sheriff’s officer is not available, we don’t go out,” he said.
 “Our officers are not going to go out to these grows without a sheriff’s officer.”